codingfriend1/meanbase/readme.md

 #### Building the relationship
 Now when a client asks for a site, you can have a customized template quickly available, and trust that they will know how to manage it without much training.

+#### SEO
+Meanbase provides a personal Prerender server for good SEO without having to pay the prerender service.

+#### Automatic SSL by just setting environment variables.
+Meanbase use Let's Encrypt to automatically provide SSL free for your application.

+#### Cheap to maintain
+Meanbase can run on a $5/Month digitalocean.com docker server using up minimal resources.

 # Getting Started

 ###Setting up meanbase for development